 The government did not effectively enforce all applicable laws.
 Authorities did not impose sanctions against employers who prevented workers from organizing.
 Inspections related to worker rights were limited.
 Ministry inspectors gave low priority to violations of worker rights; state officials focused instead on bolstering revenues by cracking down on unregistered employees and employers who did not pay taxes.
-Some unions reported that employers threatened employees with dismissal if they joined a union and, in some cases, fired union leaders for their activities.
-Entity-level penalties for violations included monetary fines that were insufficient to deter violations.
+Some unions reported that employers threatened employees with dismissal if they joined a union and in some cases fired union leaders for their activities.
+Entity-level penalties for violations were not commensurate with those for similar violations of civil rights.
 Judicial procedures were subject to lengthy delays and appeals.

 Authorities and employers generally respected freedom of association and the right to collective bargaining.
 The governments and organizations of employers and workers in both entities negotiated general collective agreements establishing conditions of work, including in particular private employers.
 It was not confirmed that all employers recognized these agreements.
 Trade union representatives alleged that antiunion discrimination was widespread in all districts.

 b.
 Prohibition of Forced or Compulsory Labor

 Adequate legislation exists at the state level and in the RS and the Brcko District criminalizing forced or compulsory labor, while Federation laws do not criminalize all forced labor activities.
 The government did not enforce the law effectively, but there was little verified evidence that forced labor occurred in the country due to the limited number of inspections into forced labor allegations.
 Penalties for violations were commensurate with those of other serious crimes.